 According to ICH guidance, if accelerated data show a significant change or failure of any attribute in one or more batches, an applicant should submit intermediate data for all three batches.
 In addition, the submission should contain a failure analysis.
 That is a discussion concerning the observed failures.

-how long three pilot-scale batches need to be stored before destruction, which was submitted as a part of an NDA:
+Question: how long do three pilot-scale batches need to be stored before destruction, which was submitted as a part of an NDA: